openstack-archive/instack-undercloud/doc/source/advanced_deployment/automated_health_check.rst

     ('disk', 'sda', 'size', '40')

-    This would match the first rule in the above compute.specs file, and we would store "disk": "sda".
+    This would match the first rule in the above control.specs file, and we would store "disk": "sda".

 * Add a rule to the control.specs file to match the system with two CPUs